Nichyu1/project1/README.md

 2. Open the index.html file in your preferred web browser.
    You can also deploy the website to platforms like GitHub Pages, Netlify, or Vercel for live hosting.

-Usage
+##Usage
-Homepage: The landing page with an introduction to Gyan Plus.
+**Homepage**: The landing page with an introduction to Gyan Plus.
-Courses Section: Explore different courses like Mathematics, Science, English, etc., with the option to view more details.
+**Courses Section**: Explore different courses like Mathematics, Science, English, etc., with the option to view more details.
-About Us: Learn about the mission and goals of Gyan Plus.
+**About Us**: Learn about the mission and goals of Gyan Plus.
-Contact Page: Reach out for support or inquiries.
+**Contact Page**: Reach out for support or inquiries.
-Blog: Stay updated with the latest news and educational content.
+**Blog**: Stay updated with the latest news and educational content.
-Screenshots
-Homepage

-Courses Page

-Project Structure
+##Project Structure
-bash
-Copy
-Edit

 /assets
   /images       # Images used across the site
   /styles       # CSS styles